Paycheck Protection Program (PPP) Loan Forgiveness Estimator

 *The average number of FTEs is determined by calculating the average number of FTEs for each pay period falling within a month.

 How do I qualify for the FTE Reduction Safe Harbor?

-You will be exempt from the reduction in loan forgiveness based on FTE employees described above if both of the following conditions are met: (1) the borrower reduced its FTE employee levels in the period beginning Feb.
-15, 2020, and ending April 26, 2020; and (2) the Borrower then restored its FTE employee levels by not later than June 30, 2020 to its FTE employee levels in the Borrower’s pay period that included Feb.
+FTE Reduction Safe Harbor 2.
+The borrower is exempt from the reduction in loan forgiveness based on FTE employees described above if both of the following conditions are met: (1) the borrower reduced its FTE employee levels in the period beginning Feb.
+15, 2020, and ending April 26, 2020; and (2) the Borrower then restored its FTE employee levels by not later than Dec.
+31, 2020 to its FTE employee levels in the Borrower’s pay period that included Feb.
 15, 2020.